This post originally appeared in VICE UK

 Hamza is a skilled surgeon.
-For the Brazilian butt lift he sucks out fat from the stomach, back, arms and thighs in volumes of between 600ml (a small bottle of Coke) and 1.2 litres (a two-pinter of milk) using a cannula (a long-handled needle attached to a length of suction tubing).
-Then he cleans the fat and re-injects it into your arse cheeks, like sausage meat.
+For the Brazilian butt lift he sucks out fat from the stomach, back, arms, and thighs in volumes of between 20 ounces and 1.2 liters using a cannula (a long-handled needle attached to a length of suction tubing).
+Then he cleans the fat and re-injects it into your ass cheeks, like sausage meat.

-He's a good salesman, too; the surgery isn't cheap (£5,000 to £8,000, depending on your desired volume), and although some patients come in well aware of how much cash they're going to be parting with, he also manages to sway all sorts of women who may still be deliberating whether they want the procedure or not.§
+He's a good salesman, too; the surgery isn't cheap ($7,900 to $12,500, depending on your desired volume), and although some patients come in well aware of how much cash they're going to be parting with, he also manages to sway all sorts of women who may still be deliberating whether they want the procedure or not.

 I'm interested in what kind of women make up the client base of Foued and other butt technicians working in the UK.
 Earlier in the week, his secretary and nurse, Lamia Chouedli, told me, "Black girls like to go really, really big, whereas white girls just want a bit of help down there."
 Which might be anthropological gold, but doesn't really tell me all that much about their motivations.